About the Museum and Gallery

 Refreshments of any kind are not allowed in the museum and gallery.

 Visitors are asked to silence their cell phones.

 Photographs are allowed but without the use of a flash.

 Keep a safe distance between you and each work of art (a minimum of 12 inches).
 This helps to avoid accidental touching or bumping.
 Note the rope barriers are in place as a reminder of the appropriate distance to remain behind.
 Please do not point too closely or touch works of art, frames, or cases.
 Even the slightest touch can leave harmful prints from the natural oils on our fingers.

 We sell postcards and prints of a number of our paintings in our shop for your convenience.

-Through My Own Language: Robert Henri and His Portraits, Paintings and Sketches.
+Through My Own Language: Robert Henri and His Portraits, Landscapes and Sketches.

-The first floor rooms of the museum, along with several of the second-floor rooms have period displays and include personal items of the Henri family including a white silk shawl worn by Theresa Cozad.
+The first floor rooms of the museum, along with several of the second-floor rooms have period displays and include personal items of the Cozad and Henri families including a white silk shawl worn by Theresa Cozad.